 Kinky: For the Music Nerds in the Room

-I'll be biased here because Kinky is the kind of band that makes people who study music lose their minds in the best way.
+Kinky is the kind of band that makes people who love music lose their minds in the best way.
 They're a Monterrey group that blends alternative rock, norteño rhythms, cumbia bass lines, and experimental production in a way that shouldn't work and absolutely does.
 Live, they're even better than on record because you can hear the individual musicians making real-time choices.

 If you're asking "who is Kinky and should I care?" — yes.
 Go listen to "Ciao" and "Cornman" and see if that's interesting to you.
 If yes, see them every chance you get.
 They are one of the most underappreciated live acts coming out of Mexico.